Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/README.md

 ### Config.yaml -> Configuration file

 Designed to ease the use of user-led desicions throughout the code, divided for each section A to I.
 Follow the explanations while changing the config file to avoid any problems.
+The pipeline has explanations for every step of the way within the sections, when necessary, the configuration file gives various options and explanations as well.
+One important note, the user is to re-run
+Section_0 each time there is a change in the configuration file.

 ---